The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 A memorial by Goðafoss waterfall

-Þorgeir came to the conclusion that it would be against the public interest if the inhabitants of Iceland were not to have one law in Iceland.
+Þorgeir concluded that it would be against the public interest if the inhabitants of Iceland were not to have one law in Iceland.
 In his words: "Það mun satt vera er vér slítum lögin, þá slítum vér og friðinn" meaning "It will prove true that if we tear apart the laws then we will also tear apart the peace".

-Thus Iceland became a Christian country without bloodshed.
-But bloodshed and blood vengeance was really common in the Viking age as you can read about in my travel-blog on the bloody Viking battles in Skagafjörður.
+Thus, Iceland became a Christian country without bloodshed.
+But bloodshed and blood vengeance were really common in the Viking age, as you can read about in my travel blog on the bloody Viking battles in Skagafjörður.

 A memorial plaque for Þorgeir Ljósvetningagoði erected by Goðafoss by the Bar Association of Iceland

-Þorgeir, who himself was a pagan, then chose Christianity as the official religion in Iceland and proclaimed that all men should be baptized.
-It was allowed though to secretly worship the old gods, as far as it wouldn't be discovered.
-If it were discovered then it would be punishable.
+Þorgeir, who himself was a pagan, then chose Christianity as Iceland's official religion and proclaimed that all men should be baptized.
+It was allowed, though, to secretly worship the old gods, as long as it wouldn't be discovered.
+If it were discovered, then it would be punishable.

 Þorgeir lived at Ljósavatn and built a church there, but Ljósavatn is around 2 km away from Goðafoss waterfall.